 Cat Adoption Support: Volunteers working in Cat Adoption Support provide two important roles in helping to fulfill our mission.
 The first is customer assistance on the adoption floor, helping connect animals in our care to their new forever homes.
 The second is animal socialization and cleaning that helps keep our animals happy, healthy and adoptable.
 We are seeking daytime volunteers Monday through Friday.
-Currently there is no weekday evening or weekend availability.
+Currently there is limited weekday evening or weekend availability.

 Dog Adoption Support: Volunteers working in Dog Adoption Support provide two important roles to help us fulfill our mission.
 The first role is providing customer assistance to help the dogs find their new forever home!
 Volunteers also take dogs out for 10 to 15 minute walks every shift as well as help to clean kennels.
 This provides the dogs with the socialization, exercise, and potty breaks needed to keep them happy and healthy.
 We are seeking daytime volunteers Monday through Friday.
-Currently there is no weekday evening or weekend availability.
+Currently there is limited weekday evening or weekend availability.